sybrew/the-seo-framework/readme.txt

 	* bbPress 2.5.14 and below are no longer supported for topic tag title and description generation.
 Please update to bbPress 2.6.9 or later for the best experience.
 		* bbPress 2.6 rectified the query detection, so TSF works automatically with that.
 * **Changed:**
-	* TODO We now use `YYYY-MM-DDThh:mm:ssTZD` instead of `YYYY-MM-DDThh:mmTZD` for full dates.
+	* We now use `YYYY-MM-DDThh:mm:ssTZD` instead of `YYYY-MM-DDThh:mmTZD` (we added the seconds) for full dates in the sitemap, structured data, and Open Graph.
 	* The optimized sitemap now orders hierarchical post types by last modified date instead of first publishing date, akin to how it already ordered nonhierarchical post types.
 	* Reduced the default sitemap query limit from 1000 to 250.
 		1. This reduces the likelihood of crashes when another plugin hooks into the Post or Post Meta APIs with heavy checks (that ought to be done elsewhere).